Frankie Vaughan

-Frankie Vaughan CBE DL (born Frank Fruim Abelson; 3 February 1928 – 17 September 1999) was an English singer and actor who recorded more than 80 easy listening and traditional pop singles in his lifetime.
+Frankie Vaughan CBE DL (born Frank Fruim Abelson; 3 February 1928 – 17 September 1999) was an English singer and actor who became popular in the 1950s and 60s, recording more than 80 easy listening and traditional pop singles in his lifetime.
 He was known as "Mr. Moonlight" after his signature song "Give Me the Moonlight, Give Me the Girl".
-Two of Vaughan's singles topped the UK Singles Chart – "The Garden of Eden" (1957) and "Tower of Strength" (1961).
+Two of Vaughan's singles topped the UK Singles Chart: "The Garden of Eden" (1957) and "Tower of Strength" (1961).
 He starred in several films, including a role opposite Marilyn Monroe in Let's Make Love (1960).

 Life and career

 Vaughan was born Frank Fruim Abelson on Devon Street in the Islington district of Liverpool on 3 February 1928, one of four children of Isaac and Leah Abelson.

-He came from a family of Russian Jewish descent, and derived his stage surname from his grandmother; as he was her first-born grandson, she called him "Frank my 'number one' grandson", and her Russian accent made "one" sound like "Vaughan".
+He came from a family of Russian Jewish descent and derived his stage surname from his grandmother; as he was her first-born grandson, she called him "Frank my 'number one' grandson", and her Russian accent made "one" sound like "Vaughan".
 In his early life, he was a member of the Lancaster Lads' Club, a member group of the National Association of Boys' Clubs; having started out at the club intending to become a boxer, he was a major contributor to them during his career, dedicating his monetary compensation from one song each year to them.
 He was an evacuee during World War II.

 He attended the Lancaster College of Art on a scholarship and was a vocalist in their dance band.
 After a stint in the Royal Army Medical Corps (where he spent most of his time boxing) he returned to art school, this time at the Leeds College of Art.
-An early appearance was in the Leeds students rag revue “It’s Rag Time” which opened on June 20, 1949 at the Empire Theatre in Leeds when he was described as the show’s main vocalist.
+An early appearance was in the Leeds students rag revue It's Rag Time, which opened on 20 June 1949 at the Empire Theatre in Leeds, when he was described as the show's main vocalist.
 He was still known as Frank Abelson at that time.
 When he won a prize in a design contest, he left for London, where he won second prize on a radio talent show.

-He auditioned for the agent Billy Marsh who quickly booked him in for a week at the Kingston Empire in May 1950 with Jimmy Wheeler.
-His debut went well with press comment stating "Frankie Vaughan gives a promising performance when singing some new and old songs in a crooning style.
-He receives a warm reception."
-This led to further bookings on the variety circuit and he appeared with the veteran male impersonator Hetty King on several occasions.
+Vaughan auditioned for the agent Billy Marsh, who booked him in for a week at the Kingston Empire in May 1950 with Jimmy Wheeler.
+Vaughan's debut went well, with press comment stating "Frankie Vaughan gives a promising performance when singing some new and old songs in a crooning style.
+He receives a warm reception".
+This led to further bookings on the variety circuit, and he appeared with the veteran male impersonator Hetty King on several occasions.
 Her guidance helped change Vaughan's style for the rest of his career.
 He became known as a fancy dresser, wearing top hat, bow tie, tails, and cane.

-Vaughan made his first television appearance on October 13, 1951 in a variety show from the Theatre Royal, Leeds starring Gracie Fields.
+Vaughan made his first television appearance on 13 October 1951 in a variety show from the Theatre Royal, Leeds, starring Gracie Fields.
 He was introduced by Donald Peers and sang "Lucky Me".